josephsamela/risk-survey-challenge/README.md

 In the app, swipe down to access the *Collection Log*.
 Discover an item with your camera and use the capture button to add it to your collection log.
 Discover all 12 types of safety technology to complete the collection log!

 > [!NOTE]
-> The computer vision component of this app uses a custom object recognition model developed specifically for this app.
-The model runs in the browser with [tensorflow.js](https://www.tensorflow.org/js).
-The model has only been trained to identify these 12 items with images of these exact items as training data.
-This means, it may not correctly recognize other versions of these items that are visually different.
+> The computer vision object recognition model was trained specifically for this app.
+The model runs in browser using [tensorflow.js](https://www.tensorflow.org/js).
+The model has been trained to identify 12 safety-related items.
+Images of the exact items pictured below were used as training data.
+This means, the model may not correctly recognize other versions of these items that are visually different.

 | #  | Item              | Example                                              |
 |----|-------------------|------------------------------------------------------|